alexarlord-boop/jb-intern/README.md

 ## Solution

+**Tech stack:**
+1. Server: Ktor, Kotlin
+2. Frontend: HTML DSL, Bootstrap, JS
+3. GitHub rest api for data retrieval
+4. Built with Gradle

+I decided to opt for this stack due to assumed steepness of learning curve for Kotlin multiplatform.
+I have some experience in React, and I plan to improve this project with Kotlin wrapper for React in the future.

 **Main screen**

 The 1st screen has a text input.
 User can paste any public repository URL hosted on GitHub and fetch logs specifically for this repo.